MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-authentication.md

 A Direct Line **token** is a key that can be used to access a single conversation.
 A token expires but can be refreshed.

 Deciding when or if to use the **secret** key or a **token** must be based on security considerations.
 Exposing the secret key could be acceptable if done intentionally and with care.
-As matter of a fact, this is the default behavior because allows Direct Line to figure out if the client is legitimate.
+As matter of a fact, this is the default behavior because this allows Direct Line to figure out if the client is legitimate.
 Generally speaking though, security is a concern if you're trying to persist user data.
 For more information, see section [Security considerations](#security-considerations).